North Carolina School BusSafety Web

-Buying, Selling and Using Vans: South Carolina
+Buying, Selling, & Using Vans: South Carolina

 SOUTH CAROLINA STATE LAW.
 Known as Jacob’s law, the state of South Carolina prohibits the use of non-conforming vans to transport school children to or from school or school events.
 The law was named in memory of six year old Jacob Strebler who died when the school van in which he was riding was hit by a large truck.
 The school headmaster was notified of the federal law by the selling dealer prior to this accident.